 When the election judges are satisfied that an individual is eligible to vote in that precinct, the election judge in charge of the ballots shall give the voter only one ballot of each kind that is to be voted upon at that precinct.
 Each ballot shall be removed separately as needed for each voter from the previously initialed pile of ballots.

 One of the election judges shall explain to the voter the proper method of marking the ballots and, during a primary election, the effect of attempting to vote in more than one party's primary.
 Except as otherwise provided in section 204C.15, the voter shall retire alone to an unoccupied voting booth or, at the voter's discretion, the voter may choose to use another writing surface.
 The voter shall mark the ballots without undue delay.
 The voter may take sample ballots into the booth to assist in voting.
 The election judges may adopt and enforce reasonable rules governing the amount of time a voter may spend in the voting booth marking ballots.

-The voter shall mark each ballot in the following manner:
+(a) The voter shall mark each ballot as provided in this subdivision.

 The voter shall then withdraw from the voting booth with the ballots and immediately deposit each ballot in the ballot box.
 Ballots that have not been initialed by the election judges as provided in section 204C.09, shall not be deposited in the ballot box.